PedrobyJoao/pedrobyjoao.github.io/content/posts/what_is_love.md

 +++
-title = 'On love (before readings)' date = 2024-11-29T12:01:27-03:00
+title = 'On love: before readings' date = 2024-11-29T12:01:27-03:00
 draft = true
 +++

-## Why I Decided to Make This Post

 I would really like to do this post on love before reading more books about love.

-Because that's what I'm doing now - I already read The Symposium, I will read Phaedrus from Plato, and I also may read Kierkegaard on the works of love, and some other books.
+> Until now, I just read Phaedrus by Plato.

-So I would like to do my post first, before being influenced by the thoughts of other apes.
+So I would like to write about it first, before being influenced by the thoughts of other apes.

-And that's why I'm doing this now.
+Therefore, the following is not based on any readings but just me rambling my thoughts.

 ## What is Love?